 Yes, you should ingest coconut oil this way so that you can obtain the greatest health benefits out of it.

-Though coconut oil is very stable due to its predominant saturated fats, heat (especially the one with temperatures around 220 °F or 104 °C) may mark down its health benefits a bit because this is the temperature that manufacturers use to vaporize its distinctive coconut scent in order to produce a coconut oil that is odorless and flavorless.
+Though coconut oil is very stable due to its predominant saturated fats, heat (especially the one with temperatures around 220 °F or 104 °C) may mark down its health benefits a bit.
+This is because this is the temperature that manufacturers use to vaporize its distinctive coconut scent in order to make coconut oil odorless and flavorless.

-I mentioned in Coconut Oil Benefits that it is some intrinsic phytonutrients that render coconut oil its natural odor.
+I mentioned in Coconut Oil Benefits that it is the intrinsic phytonutrients called lactones that render coconut oil its natural odor.
 So, if you need the odor removed, you definitely have to sacrifice the nutrients that give off the odor.

 So, the best way to consume coconut oil for health benefits is just add it to any food (including beverages) be it raw or cooked.